miketletts/stalelettuce/README.md

 To access Redshift with stalelettuce, you have two options when initializing the Redshift object:

   1.)
-Enter the login credentials, endpoint, and port number manually as arguments that are passed to the Redshift object.</br>
+Enter the login credentials, host, and port number manually as arguments that are passed to the Redshift object.</br>

   2.)
 Store this information in environment variables on your machine locally.